Ivy-Apps/di/README.md

 }
 ```

-Instances of `A` and `B` won't be created until these dependencies are requested.
+Instances of `A` and `B` won't be created until the dependencies are requested.

 ### 2. Get dependency instance